Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Example 2: Ingesting CMAF Track Files example reference implementation based on fmp4 tools ## {##implementation2}

-Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=] , in this case stored track files are used.
+Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=] .
+In this case stored track files are used.
 The tools also allow timed text tracks and timed metadata tracks and conversion of mpd events to timed metadata tracks.
+The tool can patch the timestamp of the input tracks to a real time and upload the segments in real-time.

-An example commandline running with audio, video, timed text and timed metadata with periodically inserted avails:
+options avaialble when using fmp4 tools:
 <pre><code>
 Usage: fmp4ingest [options] <input_files>
  [-u url]                       Publishing Point URL